 Before founding CUDRR+R, Dr. Gencer was involved in DRR and research projects in South-Eastern Europe, Turkey, the Americas and the Caribbean with different capacities.
 She was the International Consultant for Urban Planning and Disaster Resilience for UN Office for Disaster Risk Reduction (UNISDR), analyzing disaster risk reduction practices of the local governments in Western Balkans and Turkey.
 As an associate researcher at the Euro-Mediterranean Climate Change Center (CMCC), she worked on developing a toolbox for resiliency profile of cities as part of the EU (FP7) funded CASCADE (Climate Change Adaptation Strategies for Water Resources and Human Livelihoods in the Coastal Zones of Small Island Developing States) project.
-As a think-tank member of the EU CATALYST and a consultant with the Fondazione Eni Enrico Mattei (FEEM) in Venice, she developed research on the vulnerability characteristics of urban settlements in the Central America and the Caribbean Region.
+As a think-tank member of the EU CATALYST and a consultant with the Fondazione Eni Enrico Mattei (FEEM) in Venice, she developed research on the vulnerability characteristics of urban settlements in Central America and the Caribbean Regions.

-Dr. Gencer has been an invited participant at distinguished events at the Atlantic Council (Washington DC), Future Dialogue (New Delhi), and Keystone Conference (Bonn) among others.
-She has been a reviewer of several academic journals and the author of scholarly articles and books including A Handbook for Local Government Leaders: How to Make Cities Resilient (UNISDR 2017); Local Government Powers for Disaster Risk Reduction (UNISDR 207); A Compendium of DRR Practices in Cities of the Western Balkans and Turkey (UNISDR and WMO 2014), The Interplay between Urban Development, Vulnerability and Risk Management (Springer 2013), and Natural Disasters, Vulnerability and Sustainable Development (VDM Verlag 2008).
+Dr. Gencer is also the author of several books, articles, and reports including Resilience Learning Module: Fundamentals of Resilience Governance and Development (UCLG, UN-Habitat, UNDRR 2020); A Handbook for Local Government Leaders: How to Make Cities Resilient (UNISDR 2017); Local Government Powers for Disaster Risk Reduction (UNISDR 207); A Compendium of DRR Practices in Cities of the Western Balkans and Turkey (UNISDR and WMO 2014), The Interplay between Urban Development, Vulnerability and Risk Management (Springer 2013), and Natural Disasters, Vulnerability and Sustainable Development (VDM Verlag 2008).
 She was one of the Coordinating Lead Authors of the Urban Climate Change and Research Network’s (UCCRN) Second Assessment Report on Climate Change and Cities (Cambridge University Press, 2018).